Heisenberg-scaling characterization of a two-channel optical network via two-port homodyne detection

+where \(\bm{\phi} = (\phi_0,\phi_1,\phi_2,\phi_3)\) denotes the set of unknown parameters defining the two–channel network.
+The explicit expressions for \(\bm{\mu}_{\bm{\phi}}\) and \(\Sigma_{\bm{\phi}}\) are given in the Supplemental Material (SM)~\cite{Supp}.
 Since all four unknown parameters are encoded simultaneously in the output statistics, the analysis of the precision for the scheme requires a multiparameter estimation framework.
 In this setting, the attainable precision is governed by the FIM, which quantifies the local sensitivity of the likelihood $p(\bm{x}|\bm{\phi})$ to change in each component of $\bm{\phi}$ and, through the multiparameter CRB, sets the best achievable covariance of any unbiased joint estimator.

 For the Gaussian distributions of the form in Eq.~\eqref{eq:Gaussian_pdf_main}, the classical FIM takes the standard form~\cite{cramer1999mathematical}